Updated January 11, 2021

 A socially distanced classroom layout has been created for all classrooms and class labs to help faculty create seating charts for in-person classes.

 Classroom Seating Chart and Taking Attendance

-Faculty are required to establish a seating chart and record attendance in Canvas for all in-person class sessions.
+Faculty are required to establish a seating chart and record attendance in Canvas for all students present in the room during the in-person class sessions.
 These requirements support the university’s contact tracing efforts to control the spread of COVID-19 on campus.
 When making a seating chart check your Accessible Information Management- AIM Instructor Portal to determine if there are students in the class who need accommodations.

 Instructions on how to create a seating chart are on the CLEAR website.
 The Office of Disability Access has more information on accommodations for students with disabilities Information on the UNT’s contact tracing process can be found on the UNT Health Alerts website.

 A socially distanced classroom layout has been created for all classrooms and class labs to help faculty create seating charts for in-person classes.

 All general purpose (lecture) classrooms have at least one camera so instructors can allow students who may be in isolation to participate in class.
 In-person classes can also be recorded via Zoom and provided to students.

 17 classrooms are equipped as HyFlex/Advanced Synchronous Rooms, with microphones installed in the ceilings above student seating.

 - BLB005, BLB010, BLB015, BLB090, BLB140 , BLB250, BLB260